 • False positives were not an issue for the products.

 Most of the products were perfectly good at correctly classifying legitimate applications and websites.
+But one product flagged a legitimate application as a threat then allowed it to run.

 • Which products were the most effective?